-ESSA is a clinical-stage pharmaceutical company focused on developing novel and proprietary therapies for the treatment of prostate cancer in patients whose disease is progressing despite treatment with current therapies, including abiraterone and enzalutamide.
-We believe our product candidate, EPI-506, can significantly expand the interval of time in which patients suffering from castration-resistant prostate cancer ("CRPC") can benefit from hormone-based therapies.
+ESSA is a pharmaceutical company which has entered the clinical development stage and is focused on developing novel and proprietary therapies for the treatment of prostate cancer in patients whose disease is progressing despite treatment with current therapies, including abiraterone and enzalutamide.
+The Company believes its product candidate, EPI-506, can significantly expand the interval of time in which patients suffering from castration-resistant prostate cancer ("CRPC") can benefit from hormone-based therapies.
 Specifically, EPI-506 acts by disrupting the androgen receptor ("AR") signaling pathway, which is the primary pathway that drives prostate cancer growth.
 EPI-002, the primary metabolite of EPI-506, prevents AR activation by binding selectively to the N-terminal domain ("NTD") of the AR.
 A functional NTD is essential for activation of the AR.
 Blocking the NTD prevents activation of the AR by all of the known mechanisms of activation.
 In pre-clinical studies, blocking the NTD has demonstrated the capability to prevent AR activation and overcome the known AR-dependent mechanisms of CRPC.

 The Company's Investigational New Drug ("IND") application to the U.S. Food and Drug Administration ("FDA") for EPI-506 to begin a Phase 1/2 clinical trial was accepted in September 2015 with the first clinical patient enrolled in November 2015.
-We will explore the safety, tolerability, maximum tolerated dose and pharmacokinetics of EPI-506, in addition to tumor response rates in asymptomatic or minimally symptomatic patients who are no longer responding to either abiraterone or enzalutamide treatments, or both.
-Efficacy endpoints include prostate specific antigen ("PSA") reduction, as well as other progression criteria.
+The Company is exploring the safety, tolerability, maximum tolerated dose and pharmacokinetics of EPI-506, in addition to tumor response rates in asymptomatic or minimally symptomatic patients with metastatic CRPC who are no longer responding to either abiraterone or enzalutamide treatments, or both.
+Efficacy endpoints include prostate specific antigen ("PSA") reduction, as well as other progression criteria including radiographic responses.

 According to the American Cancer Society, in the United States, prostate cancer is the second most frequently diagnosed cancer among men, behind skin cancer.
 Approximately one-third of all prostate cancer patients who have been treated for local disease will subsequently have rising serum levels of PSA, which is an indication of recurrent or advanced disease.
 Patients with advanced disease often undergo androgen ablation therapy using analogues of luteinizing hormone releasing hormone ("LHRH") or surgical castration.
-Most advanced prostate cancer patients initially respond to androgen ablation therapy, however many experience a recurrence in tumor growth despite the reduction of testosterone to castrate levels, and at that point are considered to be suffering from CRPC.
+Most advanced prostate cancer patients initially respond to androgen ablation therapy, however many experience a recurrence in tumor growth despite the reduction of testosterone to castrate levels, and at that point are considered to have CRPC.
 Following diagnosis of CRPC, patients are often treated with anti-androgens, which block the binding of androgens to the AR.

 The growth of prostate tumors is mediated by an activated AR.
 Generally, there are three means of activating the AR.
 First, androgens such as dihydrotestosterone can activate AR by binding to its ligand-binding domain ("LBD").
 Second, CRPC can be driven by constitutively-active variants of AR ("vAR") that lack a LBD and do not require androgen for activation.
 The third mechanism involves certain signaling pathways that activate AR independent of androgen activity.
 Current drugs for the treatment of prostate cancer work by focusing on the first mechanism and preventing androgen from binding to LBD, but this approach eventually fails and may not block the other two mechanisms of AR activation.
-By directly and selectively blocking all known means of activating the AR, we believe EPI-506 holds the potential to be effective in cases where current therapies have failed.
+By directly and selectively blocking all known means of activating the AR, the Company believes EPI-506 holds the potential to be effective in cases where current therapies have failed.